StanislavKo/rabbitmq_cluster/README.md

 Nodes don't see each other:
 ![cluster overview](images/bijukunjummen_02.png)

-This cluster is configured better
+This cluster doesn't have such an issue
 ------------
 Nodes are accessible from each other:
 ![cluster overview](images/stanislavko_cluster_status.png)